ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 $$-y^z=-1\cdot(y^z)​\neq (-y)^z$$
 The second example shows a very common error.
 A negative sign is the same as multiplying by $-1$, so make sure you evaluate the exponent before the negative sign.

-Now that you've read the warnings and know which common errors to avoid,
+Now that we know how to evaluate exponents (and how not to evaluate them), we are ready to practice our new skills!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0ODY2MzA5MCwxNDE2MTU4MjM3LDU2NT
+eyJoaXN0b3J5IjpbNjgyMDUwNDkwLDE0MTYxNTgyMzcsNTY1NT
-UxMDQzMCwtMTI0MjkxOTEwOSw1MjM0NjU3OTQsMTY4NzYyNjA4
+EwNDMwLC0xMjQyOTE5MTA5LDUyMzQ2NTc5NCwxNjg3NjI2MDgz
-M119
+XX0=
 -->